 Having someone you can trust to answer your divorce questions is the best way to make decisions moving forward.
-With over 25 years of experience, Robbin D. Vanderwoude has worked with clients throughout Illinois.
+With over 25 years of experience, The Law Office of Robbin D. Vanderwoude has worked with clients throughout Illinois.

 Illinois is an equitable distribution state.
 This means that the courts will decide how to split your assets based on what is fair, which is not always 50/50.
 It all depends on the specifics of your case.

 Is Child Custody Split 50/50 Between Parents In The Event Of A Divorce?